Matthew J. Hafey

 California State Bar, United States District Court for the Central, Northern, Southern and Eastern Districts of California, Ninth Circuit Court of Appeals.

 Matt and his wife are both attorneys and are "transplants" from Connecticut.
-Their daughter (a budding film maker) and son (a college student studying Chinese and International Relations) are California natives.
+Their daughter (a screenwriter / film maker) and son (a graduate student pursuing a Masters degree in law and diplomacy) are California natives.